 By assiduous dealing, Pearlman built close relationships with a number of dealers in the U.S. and abroad, and befriending artists directly he was able to secure numerous paintings that today are deemed masterpieces.
 He relished the hunt for secreted masterworks and was fascinated by the networks of aesthetic influence and personal relationships among artists.

-The result of Pearlman’s extraordinary vision—the Henry and Rose Pearlman Collection—will be on view in a major international traveling exhibition that showcases 50 modern masterworks from the late 19th through early 20th centuries.
+The result of Pearlman’s extraordinary vision—the Henry and Rose Pearlman Collection—was on view view in a major international traveling exhibition that showcased 50 modern masterworks from the late 19th through early 20th centuries.

 Cézanne and the Modern: Masterpieces of European Art from the Pearlman Collection, organized by the Princeton University Art Museum (where the collection has resided since 1976), debuted at the Ashmolean Museum of Art and Archaeology at the University of Oxford in England on March 13, 2014, and has had subsequent stops in France, Canada, and the U.S. before culminating in Princeton, its final venue, in September 2015.
-This is the first international tour of the entire collection since Henry Pearlman’s death.
+This was the first international tour of the entire collection since Henry Pearlman’s death.